 Japanese nationals do NOT need visa to travel to Denmark for tourism, business, conferences, short courses or visits under 90 days.
 Maximum duration of stay in Denmark for all nationals is 90 days.
 Stay in Denmark over 90 days always requires a residence permit.
 Work in Denmark always requires a residence permit, including stay under 90 days.
 The Danish Embassy in Japan issues Schengen visas to Denmark and to Iceland.

-Due to a large number of applicants coming to the Embassy in May, June and July, applicants should expect longer reply times when booking appointments for applications.
-When applying during this period, applicants must book application appointments at least 2 weeks in advance of their desired appointment date.
+Due to a very large number of applicants coming to the Embassy in May, June and July, applicants should expect much longer reply times when booking appointments for applications.
+When applying during this period, applicants must book application appointments at least 1 month in advance of their desired appointment date.

 Visa application - only at the Danish Embassy in Tokyo.